 IX.
 Additional Questions

-What will the Trustees do to ensure that students are actually being put first – included in the important decisions like finding a new Chancellor and that he Balboa Reservoir should be given to CCSF?
+What will the Trustees do to ensure that students are actually being put first – included in the important decisions like finding a new Chancellor and that the Balboa Reservoir should be given to CCSF?

-Students will continue be included as part of hiring committees, and all other hiring committee members are committed to making students-first decisions.
+Students will continue to be included as part of hiring committees, and all other hiring committee members are committed to making students-first decisions.
 Questions regarding the Balboa Reservoir project have been answered above.